cephidstar/learn_public/BigQuery.md

 ## Accessing BigQuery Data Outside the Sandbox

 BigQuery is certainly more than just an interactive workspace where you can query, import, analyze, and shape data with SQL.
-BigQuery serves as a data repository for by other cloud services and enterprise applications, regardless of where they are deployed.
+BigQuery serves as a data repository for other cloud services and enterprise applications, regardless of where they are deployed.

 BigQuery provides APIs for use in Go, Java, Node.js, PHP, Python, C#, and Ruby code.
-Accessing and managing BigQuery data through code boosts the flexibility and power of SQL queries by introducing parameters, variables, logic, functions, or any other programming constructs (e.g. loops) you require.
+Accessing and managing BigQuery data through code, boosts the flexibility and power of SQL queries by introducing parameters, variables, logic, functions, or any other programming constructs (e.g. loops) you require.

-Thankfully, Google Cloud provides tools that make it easy to connect to BigQuery externally and to experiment with coded SQL.
-In the next lab, you'll experiment with thes **Google Cloud Shell**, the **bq command-line tool**, and the **CloudShell Editor**.
+Thankfully, Google Cloud provides tools that make it easy to connect to BigQuery externally, and to experiment with coded SQL.
+In the next lab, you'll experiment with the **Google Cloud Shell**, the **bq command-line tool**, and the **CloudShell Editor**.

 ### Lab: Access BigQuery Data Through Google Cloud Shell